Question 80: [Organic > Carboxylic Acids and Derivatives]

 In its reaction with sodium, 1 mol of a compound X gives 1 mol of H2(g).

-Which compound might X be?
+Which compound might X

 A CH3CH2CH2CH2OH